Employment Tax Evasion Law

 A business with employees must pay taxes related to Social Security and Medicare.
 The Social Security tax consists of 12.4 percent of employee wages, up to a certain ceiling, while the Medicare tax consists of 2.9 percent of employee wages.
-If an employee earns more than $200,000 in a year (or $250,000 if they are married), the employer will need to pay an additional 0.9 percent tax for Medicare.
 These taxes are divided equally between the employee and their employer.
-The employer withholds half of the required amount from each employee’s paychecks, while footing the rest of the bill on their own.
+The employer withholds half of the required amount from each employee’s paycheck while footing the rest of the bill on their own.
 The employer also must file Form 941 to report withholdings from employee paychecks.
+(Some employees must pay an additional 0.9 percent Medicare tax, but the employer does not need to match this payment.)

 Employers often abuse this process, which can expose a business and its owners to severe consequences.
 The IRS and related government agencies aggressively pursue businesses that fail to keep up with their employment taxes.
 Business owners may face harsh fines and even jail time, and the business may not survive the penalties.
 Despite the risks, many employers continue to evade their obligation to pay employment taxes.
 They may not take the IRS seriously, they may object to paying federal taxes, or they may use the employment taxes withheld from employee paychecks as a “loan” that they plan to pay back in the future.
 If you are an employee, you should make sure to alert the IRS to any suspected fraud related to employment taxes.